 Tax residency in Italy: a brief guide

 One of the questions that often puzzles expats in Italy is whether they are tax residents or not.
 This distinction is crucial, as it determines the payment of taxes.
-Let’s take a look together at 1) when a person is considered a tax resident, 2) the differences between being a tax resident and not, 3) what happens when one is resident in more than one country.
+Let’s look together at key tax residency questions in Italy, namely: 1) when a person is considered a tax resident, 2) the differences between being a tax resident and not, 3) what happens when you reside in more than one country.

-1) When are you considered a tax resident?
+1) Tax residency in Italy: When are you considered a tax resident?

 Case 1.